d-edge/extLauncher/README.md

 <br />

-ExtLauncher is a dotnet tool to search and launch quickly projects in the user's preferred application.
-ExtLauncher is maintained by folks at [D-EDGE](https://www.d-edge.com/).
+extLauncher is a dotnet tool to search and launch quickly projects in the user's preferred application. extLauncher is maintained by folks at [D-EDGE](https://www.d-edge.com/).

 # Getting Started